Skip to main content

 }

-1. If you need to add additional styles to a particular component, you can do so by adding another className after the component has been imported from react-radfish
+• If you need to add additional styles to a particular component, you can add another className after the component has been imported from react-radfish:

 import { Label } from "@nmfs-radfish/react-radfish";